t1/junit-5-structure-demo/README.md

 Let me repeat: I don't claim it to be a best practice to extract everything into methods like this.
 I do it here only to stress the points I want to make later.
-Normally I would extract such methods only, when they provide a better level of abstraction (i.e. they have a very good name).
+Normally I would extract such methods only, when they provide a better level of abstraction (i.e. they have a _very_ good name).

 ## Adding Structure

 It would be nice to group all tests with the same input together, so it's easier to find them in a larger test base.
-Extracting them to separate source files is possible, but they you'd have to
+Extracting them to separate source files is possible, but then you'd have to
-a) share a lot of methods, and
+a) share a lot of `when...` and `then...` methods, and
 b) use packages to create a sub structure.
 Instead, you can surround all tests that call, e.g., `givenTwoCommentOnlyDocuments()` with an inner class `GivenTwoCommentOnlyDocuments`, but to have JUnit still invoke the tests, we'll have add a `@Nested` annotation: